-Long-lived assets, other than goodwill, such as property and equipment and purchased intangible assets subject to amortization, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+Long-lived assets, other than goodwill, such as property and equipment and purchased intangible assets subject to amortization are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 If circumstances require a long-lived asset to be tested for possible impairment, the Company first compares the undiscounted cash flows expected to be generated by a long-lived asset to its carrying value.
-If the carrying value of the long-lived asset is deemed to not be recoverable on an undiscounted cash flow basis, an impairment charge is recognized to the extent that the carrying value exceeds its fair value.
+If the carrying value of the long-lived asset is deemed to not be recoverable on an undiscounted cash flow basis, an impairment

+Notes to Consolidated Financial Statements-(Continued) December 31, 2010, 2009 and 2008 charge is recognized to the extent that the carrying value exceeds its fair value.
 Fair value is determined through various valuation techniques including discounted cash flow models, quoted market prices and independent third-party appraisals.
 Changes in management's judgment relating to salvage values and/ or estimated useful lives could result in greater or lesser annual depreciation expense or impairment charges in the future.